 Plan ahead for the optimal vantage points.
-The parade begins at Veterans Memorial Bridge and proceeds east on NW Newport Avenue, south on NW Wall Street, west on NW Franklin Avenue along NW Riverside Boulevard, turns onto NW Galveston Avenue and ends at NW Harmon Boulevard.
+Last year’s parade started at Veterans Memorial Bridge and proceeded east on NW Newport Avenue, south on NW Wall Street, west on NW Franklin Avenue along NW Riverside Boulevard, turned onto NW Galveston Avenue and ended at NW Harmon Boulevard.

 Everyone loves a parade, but it’s always good to have some reminders:

 - Make a plan with friends, as far as where you’ll meet.

 - A thermos of coffee or cocoa, or purchase from downtown merchants.